Rukun-Aaron/cs235_lab_code/Html/cs235Lab1/Lab1Report.md

     - We can generate a file with all the package requirements easier.

-- **We learnt how to set up a virtual environment using conda- a package and virtual enviroment manager:**
+- **How to set up a virtual environment using conda- a package and virtual enviroment manager:**

     > Creation of an enviroment: